Dark Mode Light Mode

 In China, how many people live there?

 As of 2021, more than 1.4 billion people lived in China, making it the country with the most people.
-Most people live in cities, with Beijing, Shanghai, and Guangzhou is the largest.
+Most people live in cities, with Beijing, Shanghai, and Guangzhou being the largest.

 You might think it will be super crowded everywhere, but that’s not the case.
 The cities, train stations, and airports are so tremendously big that most of the time, it’s not crowded at all.
 This doesn’t include national holidays; just stay inside…